 In order to function as a consistent account of the subject, a first-person narrative has to be couched in a language that is publicly accessible both to his interlocutor, his community of experience, and to the the subject himself.
 On the idiolectal model of mind, the first-person narrative makes sense because it is couched in elements derived from the sociolect, and these elements are employed according to normative usage – and, as I’ve suggested above, this is particularly the case when speaking of emotional states and mental attitudes (including consciousness, perception, thinking, judgement, memory, and imagination).
 Now, this is worthy of closer attention.
 Following 2.2.1, if the idiolectal account is to make sense, it must make public sense on the dialectal and sociolectal levels.
 Allowing that the language of emotional states and mental attitudes reflects some kind of prelinguistic phenomenal experience, this would imply that there is a community of emotional and mental experience.

-The mutual incomprehension between the psychotic subject and the more normally constituted implies that, to a greater or lesser extent, he is not a true member of this community of emotional and mental experience.
+The mutual incomprehension between the psychotic (and perhaps borderline) subject and the more normally constituted implies that, to a greater or lesser extent, he is not a true member of this community of emotional and mental experience.
 Thus, the elements of my idiolect seem not to extend over the same range of concepts as do those of my more normally constituted peers, and it so happens that those close to me have remarked that I do seem to use common mental and emotional terms and expressions in a way that deviates from the way they are more normally employed.
 However, my idiolect is nonetheless derived from the common sociolect.
 My idiosyncratic use of sociolectal elements might well reflect some ‘private’ psychotic apprehension of the worlds available to my experience, but it is uncertain whether this first-person idiolectal apprehension satisfies the criteria for constituting a coherent and consistent autobiographical narrative.

 Setting aside objections based solely on private language, a pragmatic test of this is whether my discourse makes sense to me, and whether I can formulate an internally coherent and consistent expression of my subjective experience.
 In a general sense, I have the impression that the various external events that constitute my life are meaningfully and sequentially ordered.
-This is not the case with my internal states and impressions, which – until recently – seemed rather to gravitate around certain obsessional beliefs about myself and others.
+This is not the case with my internal states and impressions, which seem rather to gravitate around certain obsessional beliefs about and attitudes towards myself and others.
 I mostly kept such thoughts to myself, but in a psychotic episode I would have the impression that I had some immensely portentous realisation that I had to share with those around me (usually my poor longsuffering wife).
 However, and despite my belief that I had vitally important information to impart, and despite the efforts I made to express it, I was unable even to formulate my intuitions to myself, let alone to others.
 This being the case, during such an episode my private use of sociolectal elements didn’t constitute a true idiolect insofar as it disallowed me from integrating a community of emotional and mental experience even to the extent of allowing me to formulate my divergence.
 My expression was, even to myself, merely delirious.

 In such situations, I was expressing myself as the subject of experience (“I am feeling”) but I was incapable of saying what that feeling meant to me, let alone to anyone else, and I was even unable to express what my feeling was actually ‘about’.
 With respect to my remarks in 18.104.22.168, I was locked into the ‘bootstrap’ contemplation of myself as the subject of experience, hence the sense of constantly circling the raw anguish of feeling without ever being able to express what my feelings meant to me or to my interlocutor.
 I couldn’t see my subjective self as the object of contemplation, but was rather locked into an endless cycle of raw feeling that generated an obsessive, rambling discourse that bore no real relation to anything outside myself.